 “Working remotely, you get in your own island,” Way says.
 “It’s been nice to connect with members of the team, so we’re all working towards one big goal together. … We find it a fun way to build on our skills, learn new things, and get to know each other better.”

 Canva employees also use Slack channels to show off work-from-home outfits and meals while they’re apart.
 They also do group yoga and fitness classes on Zoom to stay active.
+This can help get other team members involved who prefer exercise over other activities.
+Of course, it’s important to structure these events to be inclusive of any employees with disabilities.

 As McKenzie adds, “working from home can be difficult, especially as we adapt to a number of other changes as a result of COVID-19.
 These online team activities help keep everyone aligned and engaged.”